 Technical SEO is the set of optimizations related to the internal structure of a site.
 The intention is that the pages become faster, more understandable, traceable, and indexable — which is basic for all the rest of the SEO strategy to work.

-Technical SEO is part of on-page SEO, representing the optimizations under your control within your pages.
+Technical SEO is a subset of on-page SEO, encompassing the optimizations within your control that are specific to your website’s pages.

 In addition, there is also off-page SEO, which refers to the relationship of the site with other players to gain authority in the market and build a network of relevant links.